ABDFMSM/AzureGPTwithBingSeach/README.md

 ```

 # Output Example
-Finally we can run the following code to start the search:
+Finally we can run the following code to start the conversation with the chatCompletion model, it will always provide the URL that it used to answer user's questions:
 ``` Python
 question = input("What is your question?\n")
 WebText, question = WebContent(question)